-In some cases MPS complements or directly assists existing processes, while in others it creates new tracks and, with the tools of private diplomacy:
+In some cases, MPS complements or directly assists existing processes, while in others it creates new tracks and, with the tools of private diplomacy:

-• assesses the feasibility and most suitable/impactful niche for GCSP involvement,
+- assesses the feasibility and most suitable/impactful niche for GCSP involvement

-• builds relevant networks,
+- builds relevant networks

-• shapes dialogue processes between conflict parties (or those who can influence them),
+- shapes dialogue processes between conflict parties (or those who can influence them)

-• facilitates discreet talks,
+- facilitates discreet talks

-• helps guide the parties toward non-violent solutions, and
+- helps guide the parties toward non-violent solutions, and

-Through dialogue, MPS harnesses its diplomatic and mediation experience and thematic expertise to build trust and confidence, find areas of convergence on sensitive issues, and generate creative ideas, with a view to managing diplomatic tensions, preventing and resolving conflict, or mitigating its worst consequences.
+Through dialogue, the MPS department harnesses its diplomatic and mediation experience and thematic expertise to build trust and confidence, find areas of convergence on sensitive issues, and generate creative ideas, with a view to managing diplomatic tensions, preventing and resolving conflict, or mitigating its worst consequences.

 The High North Talks